 - LING 402 - Japanese Linguistics

 PLACEMENT TESTING: Online placement testing is available for students who wish to test into JAPN 201 or 301.
 Both 201 & 301 are offered fall quarter.
 Available dates and times for testing during Summer 2020 are: 10:00 am OR 2:00 pm - July 14, 21, 28; August 7, 14, 21.
-To sign up for placement testing, contact Angela with your preferred date/time, along with your W#, and request for the 201 or 301 test.
+Additional dates can be arranged by appointment.
+To sign up for placement testing, contact Angela with your preferred date/time, along with your W#, experience with the language, and request for the 201 or 301 test.
 (Note: Test will be reviewed by Japanese language advisor; results will be shared within 3 days of completion of the test.
 Be sure to plan accordingly around your scheduled registration date.)

 Experienced Speakers/Learners of a Language: First-year courses in the Japanese Program at Western Washington University are designed for students with minimal or no previous exposure to the target language.
 Students enrolling in second-year courses should have no more than foundational knowledge, equivalent to the first year.
 Students having previous experience with the language, such as attending junior high school, high school, community or technical college, or university are required to take a placement test to determine the appropriate level of study if available.
 Placement decision will be left to the discretion of the language department.

 - Consulate-General of Japan at Seattle